nimi11/nimi11/README.md

 # Hi I'm Tolu 👩‍💻 👋

-### 👋  Welcome to my GitHub profile.
-I'm passionate about [mention your interests, specialties, or the kind of work you do].
+### I'm passionate about web development and fostering tech interest in my community.
 This space hosts some of my projects, experiments, and contributions.
 Feel free to explore and collaborate!

 ## About Me

 - **Name**: Toluwanimi Sonuga
 - **Location**: Lagos, Nigeria
-- **Interests**: [Your Interests, Hobbies, or Specializations]

 ## Projects Highlights